gklyne/I-D/app/app.md

 IANA Considerations  {#iana}
 ===================

-This specification contains the Provisional IANA registration of the app URI scheme according to {{RFC7595}}.
+This specification requests that IANA registers the following URI scheme according to the provisions of {{RFC7595}}.

 Scheme name: app